lmoratti/tunnelvisionbug/faq.md

 In no circumstances did we observe a VPN server disconnecting us with kill switches or other features.

+# Aren't you going to be snooping on encrypted packets?
+The packets will not be encrypted.
+DHCP option 121 will alter your routing table and send your traffic over a non-VPN interface, completely bypassing the encryption routine VPN application processes normally do.
+You can't encrypt what you never receive.

 # Isn't most web traffic encrypted with HTTPS anyways?
 This is true.
 If HTTPS traffic is decloaked it is still not possible to view the encrypted contents of the packet.
 For unencrypted protocols, the packet's payload is readable.